Sunday, February 2, 2014

 I thought I would be disappointed by her birth story.
 But the moment that sweet girl was laid on my chest during her first few breaths of life, it just didn't matter anymore.
 The wait was over.
 The decisions were over.
 She was finally here.
 I was so overjoyed.

 I thought that I would struggle to multiply my love between my two babies.
 But with Addy, my love grew instantaneously.
-I was so overwhelmed with love for my sweet girl that with her first heartbeat it was as though I could barely remember my life our life as a family before her.
+I was so overwhelmed with love for my sweet girl that with her first heartbeat it was as though I could barely remember

 The thing is, when Gabe entered the world he made Jason and I into a family and that was the sweetest gift he could have ever given us.
 When Addy entered the world she completed our family.
 It felt like we were finally a whole unit.
 The way we were always meant to be.
 A perfect family of four.
 And that's the best gift she could have ever given us.